shuritch/leadfisher-widget/README.md

 # Widget template

 This template used by widget-server to compile client-own scripts.
-FU##CKING ESBUILD ERROR => npm cache --force clean && pnpm install --force

 ## Recommended IDE Setup